-- Considering future climate risks when allocating development sites to ensure risks are understood over the development's lifetime; - Avoiding areas that are most vulnerable to future flood risk: - Considering the impact of and promoting design responses to flood risk and coastal change for the lifetime of the development; - Considering availability of water and water infrastructure for the lifetime of the development and design responses to promote water efficiency and protect water quality; - Promoting adaptation approaches in design policies for developments and the public realm. - 13.48 New development should be planned to avoid increased vulnerability to the range of impacts arising from climate change.
+- Considering future climate risks when allocating development sites to ensure risks are understood over the development's lifetime; - Avoiding areas that are most vulnerable to future flood risk; - Considering the impact of and promoting design responses to flood risk and coastal change for the lifetime of the development; - Considering availability of water and water infrastructure for the lifetime of the development and design responses to promote water efficiency and protect water quality; - Promoting adaptation approaches in design policies for developments and the public realm. - 5.4 New development should be planned to avoid increased vulnerability to the range of impacts arising from climate change.
 Developers will be expected to demonstrate how the scheme mitigates and adapts to climate change.
-In particular proposals will be expected to demonstrate how they have taken account of flood risk, water efficiency, biodiversity, landform, layout, building orientation, massing, tree planting and landscaping to minimise energy consumption and provide resilience to a changing climate. - 13.49 Policy ENV3 includes detailed criteria relating to green infrastructure.
+In particular proposals will be expected to demonstrate how they have taken account of flood risk, water efficiency, biodiversity, landform, layout, building orientation, massing, tree planting and landscaping to minimise energy consumption and provide resilience to a changing climate. - 5.5 Policy ENV3 includes detailed criteria relating to green infrastructure.
+Where possible, connections should be made to the Colchester Orbital.
 Landscaping and tree planting are important climate change adaptation measures and new development should take every opportunity to enhance the Borough's green infrastructure network.
-Landscaping schemes should include species that will tolerate a changing climate, which will help future proof towns and urban areas against rising temperatures. - 13.50 To help contribute towards achieving the climate change target set out in the Climate Change Act 2008 of an 80% reduction in carbon emissions by 2050 from a 1990 baseline, the Local Planning Authority will encourage development to meet a proportion of energy needs from renewable or low carbon sources.
-Colchester Borough Council has an interim aim to meet 40% reduction in carbon emissions by 2020 (from a 2006/7 baseline).
-The Council is set to become a signatory of the Covenant of Lord Mayors.
-The Covenant of Mayors is a mainstream European movement involving local and regional authorities, voluntarily committing to increasing energy efficiency and use of renewable energy sources.
-By their commitment, Covenant signatories aim to meet and exceed the European Union objective of 20% CO2 reduction by 2020. - 13.51 The Local Planning Authority will support proposals for renewable energy development providing that there would be no adverse effects on Special Protection Areas, Special Areas of Conservation, Sites of Special Scientific Interest or the Dedham Vale AONB.
-Policy DM25 includes criteria that will be used to assess proposals for renewable energy schemes. - 13.52 Whilst renewable energy has an important role to play in contributing to a reduction in Colchester's greenhouse gas emissions, regard should be had to the energy hierarchy.
-The energy hierarchy sets out the order in which energy issues should be tackled:
+Landscaping schemes should include species that will tolerate a changing climate, which will help future proof towns and urban areas against rising temperatures.
+The benefits for the natural and local environment and climate change of tree canopy cover are widely recognised.
+A study (The Canopy Cover of England's Towns and Cities: baselining and setting targets to improve human health and well-being) carried out in 2017, concluded the following: